 - Each year, the City of Torrance identifies one branch of the military - the United States Army, Marine Corps, Navy, Air Force, or Coast Guard - as the "honored service" of the Armed Forces Day Celebration.
 A high-ranking member of the honored service is invited to serve as Grand Marshal.

-- This year's celebration honors the United States Army.
+- This year's celebration honors the United States Air Force.

 - The Torrance legacy of the Armed Forces Day celebration began under the leadership of Mayor Albert Isen in 1960 and has grown throughout the years to be considered a Southern California tradition.
 According to Mayor Isen, the parade was to "increase public respect and understanding for military service and promote civic-military relationships."